webix-hub/docs/data/api/obj/ui.portlet.md

 {{memo a movable layout component that can contain other components inside}}

-Portlet can contain any content and be dragged to any position.
+Portlet can include any content and be dragged to any position.
 It allows placing several components on the page at once.
 Check [portlet](desktop/portlet.md) documentation for more detailed description.

 ### Constructor